curv3d/curv/docs/language/Imperative.md

 https://github.com/openscad/openscad/wiki/Mutable-Variables

-Some version of this might go into TeaCAD.
+Some version of this might go into Curv.
 I consider this like escaping to assembly language (eg, a last resort).
 Hopefully a better alternative can be found.